ggorlen/resources/README.md

 ## General
 - <a href="https://www.chessprogramming.org/Keith_Gorlen">Inspiration!</a>
+- <a href="http://www.ccs.neu.edu/home/gene/cs-info.html">Gene Cooperman's Computer Science Information</a>
 - <a href="http://www.patternlanguage.com/leveltwo/caframe.htm?/leveltwo/../bios/designpatterns.htm">Christopher Alexander's Design Patterns</a>
 - <a href="https://www.bluesnews.com/abrash/">Michael Abrash</a>
 - <a href="https://en.wikipedia.org/wiki/One-instruction_set_computer">https://en.wikipedia.org/wiki/One-instruction_set_computer</a>

 ## Project Ideas
+- pseudocode runner/transpiler to python for DP problems in 6515 GA using lark or a JS parser? invent a lang name.
 - script that calls pd patch, generates artwork and posts to bandcamp via puppeteer or another file sharing service
+  - or for starters, just a puppeteer script that uploads albums to bandcamp
+- make a meme text generator app (maybe use gm library from npm or just canvas)
+- keyboard shortcuts/dark mode userscript for gmail simple
 - matter.js:
   - putt-putt golf or desert golf
   - raycaster
   - matterjs experiment like https://jsfiddle.net/mityok/c9qt2g28/10/
+- make a few Codewars challenges
-- write another scrobbler that works by day and follows bandcamp
+- write another scrobbler that aggregates per day rather than per song and follows bandcamp listens
 - auto-queue recent bandcamp releases into command line player via scraping
   - could be a master "to listen" list on glitch which the command line script can automatically pull from. option to search and autoplay something from discogs, youtube or bandcamp
 - bandcamp command line listening streamer based on urls